 Why are cultures so different across the world?
 Sociology allows students to study human social behavior from a group perspective.
 The sociological perspective is a method of studying recurring patterns in people's attitudes and actions and how these patterns vary across time, cultures, and in social settings and groups.
 Students will describe the development of sociology as a social science and identify methods of research.
 Through research methods such as scientific inquiry, students will examine society, group behavior, and social structures.
-The influence of culture on group behavior is addressed through institutions such as the family, religion, education, economics, community organizations, government, and political and social groups. impact of social groups and institutions on group and individual behavior and the changing nature of society will be examined.
+The influence of culture on group behavior is addressed through institutions such as the family, religion, education, economics, community organizations, government, and political and social groups.
+The impact of social groups and institutions on group and individual behavior and the changing nature of society will be examined.
 Influences on group behavior and social problems are included in the course.
 Students will also analyze the role of individuals in the community and social problems in today's world.

+- Grade Level: 11, 12

+- Prerequisite: None

+- Credit: 1 per semester, 1 semester

-- Counts as elective for all diplomas - Fulfills course requirement for general diploma
+- Counts as elective for all diplomas

+- Fulfills course requirement for general diploma